hydro-project/fluent/docs/getting-started-aws.md

 ### Prerequisites

-We assume you have Python3 installed (preferably Python3.6 or later -- we haven't tested with previous versions).
+We assume you are running inside an EC2 linux VM on AWS, where you have Python3 installed (preferably Python3.6 or later -- we haven't tested with previous versions).

-### Step 1: Installing `kubectl`, `kops`, & friends
+### Step 1: Installing `kubectl`, `kops`, & friends on your VM

 * Install `kubectl` using the Kubernetes documentation, found [here](https://kubernetes.io/docs/tasks/tools/install-kubectl)
 * Install `kops` -- documentation found [here](https://github.com/kubernetes/kops/blob/master/docs/install.md)